If you don't want to hear about numbers, algebraic equations or geometry, rest assured - maths is so much more interesting than that.

-Learning About the History of Mathematics
+Learning About the History of Maths

 Maths has been around for as long as humans have walked the earth.
 Our interest in maths is shown through our desire to count, measure and evaluate, and is as evident in prehistoric findings as in modern day life.